 You don’t need a professional-grade workshop, but a few specific tools are non-negotiable for this installation.
 You’ll definitely need a pipe wrench for securing fittings and an adjustable wrench for various nuts and bolts.
 A drill/driver will be essential for mounting the unit to the wall, and a pipe cutter will ensure your pipes are the perfect length.
 Finally, don’t forget Teflon tape—it’s crucial for creating watertight seals on threaded connections.
 For a more detailed breakdown, many home improvement sites offer a complete list of tools that can help you double-check your toolbox before you begin.

-Required Materials and Parts
+Shopping List: Materials and Parts

 Beyond tools, you’ll need the right materials to connect your new heater.
 This includes copper pipes for the water lines, compression fittings to join them securely, and new shut-off valves to control the water flow.
 If you’re installing a gas unit, you will also need the correct ventilation materials to safely exhaust gases outside.
 The specific parts can vary depending on your home’s setup and the model you’ve chosen.
 It’s a good idea to review a comprehensive overview of the materials you might need to make sure you have every last piece before you shut the water off.